Supplements vs Whole Foods: Why Isolated Nutrients Fall Short

 Here’s a biggie—where do the ingredients of your supplements come from?
 “Made in the U.S.” doesn't necessarily mean that the ingredients are from the U.S.

 Suppose a supplement company sources from China, but tests each incoming shipment.
 Would you feel reassured?
-The Chinese have no qualms about falsifying paperwork, such as “laundering” counterfeit honey through Asian and European countries.
+After all, Chinese exporters have laundered counterfeit honey through Asian and European countries.

 Rather than play whac-a-mole to keep up with the news, how about stepping away from the supplement game completely?
 Or only use supplements on a limited basis—such as vitamin D in the winter, vitamin B12 for vegans, prenatal vitamins.